 In other words, no one argues that people are more or less susceptible to suggestion, but researchers can not agree on the problem of what hypnosis is in terms of physiology: a mixed state of mind between sleep and wakefulness or a waking state during which a person behaves in a certain way due to increased motivation.

-According to ScienceDaily, now it seems that scientists will have to recognize the rightness of the first point of view, since Finnish and Swedish scientists first scientifically proved the reality of a particular physiological condition of the body during the hypnosis sessions.
+Now, it seems that scientists will have to recognize the validity of the first point of view since Finnish and Swedish scientists found the first evidence of a particular physiological condition of the body during the hypnosis sessions.

-They studied the behaviour of eyes of a person under hypnotic influence.
-Previously, physiologists and psychologists did not consider wide-open eyes and frozen gaze to be a reliable sign of hypnotic trance, since this phenomenon is not observed in all people, immersed in hypnosis.
+They studied the behavior of the eyes of a person under hypnotic influence.
+Previously, physiologists and psychologists did not consider wide-open eyes and frozen gaze to be a reliable sign of hypnotic trance.
+Normally, this phenomenon is not observed in all people immersed in hypnosis.

-For their experiment, the scientists chose a person highly susceptible to suggestion and fast (in seconds) coming out of hypnotic state.
+For their experiment, the scientists chose a person who was highly susceptible to suggestion and tended to (in seconds) come out of a hypnotic state fast.

-The researchers recorded eye movement on camera and offered the volunteer a number of visual tasks (the so-called oculomotor images), which usually provoke automatic reaction of the eye.
+The researchers recorded the patient’s eye movement on camera and offered them a number of visual tasks (the so-called oculomotor images), which usually provoke an automatic reaction of the eye.